ACTA-Team/docs/integration/README.md

 1. Prepare your VC JSON payload and choose a `vcId`.
 2. Call `POST /credentials` to issue and store the VC in the Vault.
-3. If you need owner-signed storage only, use `POST /vault/store` instead.
+3. If you need to store without issuing, use `POST /vault/store` instead (server-signed).
 4. Verify when needed via `GET /verify/{vc_id}`.

 ## Example Requests